ofirglazer/AICourse/Neural Networks/traffic/README.md

 Finally I increased the number of the convolution filters to 64 or even 256 at each layer, and added yet another 64 hidden layer, with no significant increase in accuracy above 94%.

 Then I increased the size of the first hidden layer to 196, to reflect the size of the pool layer.
 I expected a higher accuracy but received 83% while the training accuracy was 92%.
 That looked as a result of overfitting, so I added dropout of 0.5.
 The results then were still 83%, but now the training set results were 88%.

+With the first hidden layer only the results were slightly improved to 89%.

+Further explorations involved reducing the number of nodes: 2 convolution and pooling layers with less filters, then 2 smaller hidden layers of 36 nodes each.
+Since we only run few epochs, I eliminated the dropout.
+The result was both FAST and ACCURATE: 95%.